ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 For the `!swap` spending path of the `buyOrder` box the conditions are specified in the `buyerOut` output box of the `Swap` transaction.
-If we simply include them in the `swapCondition` then we get incorrect script.
+If we simply include them in the `swapCondition` then we get a syntactically incorrect script.
 ```
 /** buyOrder contract */
 {